Jalalx/confluence-rtl-extension/README.md

 ## Confluence RTL Extension
-Checks if a confluence page has RTL paragraph and then, makes it RTL!
+A Google Chrome/Microsoft Edge extension that checks if a confluence page has RTL language paragraph and then, makes the page layout RTL!